Law and Postcolonial Theory

 - Term 2

 In this module, we will cover some of the key texts that have shaped the field of post-colonial legal theory.
 Beginning with the Subaltern Studies School, we will move through the turn to post-structuralist thought and the emergence of post-colonial theory.
 The texts chosen have shaped the field of post-colonial theory and are situated within a diverse range of disciplines, including history, literature, philosophy, cultural studies and law.
 For students interested in doing research in the areas of human rights, international law, indigenous rights, and legal theory from critical perspectives, an understanding of the texts covered in this module will be indispensable.
-The texts chosen represent a wide range of different levels of theorisation and complexity, and cover key themes in the field, including race, gender, sexuality, colonial history, modernity, governmentality, and more.
-Students will engage a close reading of these texts, and will share their insights and questions through oral presentations.
+The texts chosen represent a wide range of different levels of theorisation and complexity and cover key themes in the field, including race, gender, sexuality, colonial history, modernity, governmentality, and more.
+Students will engage in a close reading of these texts and will share their insights and questions through oral presentations.